ArnaudGrowth/mushroomify/README.md

   <img src="images/readMe/dummyGuide1.png" width="550" />
 </p>

-2. Go to your downloads and right-click on the file to unzip it.
+2.a Go to your downloads, move file to a place you won't delete it (/!\ important).
+2.b Right-click on the file to unzip it.
 (7-Zip recommended, but built-in compresser work perfectly fine)

 <p align="center">
   <img src="images/readMe/dummyGuide2.png" width="550" />